 Other than the above, High Sheriffs personal data will be shared with consent with Buckingham Palace (for Garden Party invitations), the High Sheriffs Association, College of Arms, Lord-Lieutenant and High Sheriff of your county.

 Privy Counsellors’ personal data will be kept by us for as long as an individual remains a Privy Counsellor.

-High Sheriff’s personal data will be retained for five years from appointment.
+High Sheriff’s personal data will be retained until the end of their appointment.